 The Brill publication Ammianus Marcellinus Online consists of two text editions of the Res Gestae and one commentary based on these two texts.
 The labels therefore read

 The color of the labels - red or green - shows if users have access to that version of a work.

 Hover over the labels to see the work version's metadata.
 Click on a label to open the work in the viewer.

 On the first page in the library, the one showing textgroups and works, there are identifiers visible between the works and the labels.
 These identify, universally and unambiguously, the textgroup, the work, and any passage or section within it, right down to the individual word or character.

 These identifiers - known as canonical references - follow the structure of a work.
 For example,

 urn:cts:latinLit:stoa0023.stoa001.amo-lat2 identifies the Seyfarth edition of this work.

 Browsing the library - textgroups, works, tables of contents - follows this structure.
-It also plays a role in the viewer itself.

 The tools in the right panel of the viewer are small applications, known as widgets.
 These include: